-You may already know how I feel about flashcards (spoileralert: I hate them), but there is something to be said for repeated practice as a way to cement new skills.
-So how do we help children with hearing loss improve their articulation in a way that allows them enough opportunities to practice without resorting to drill-and-kill?
-Give me five!
+You may already know how I feel about flashcards (spoiler alert: I hate them), but there is something to be said for repeated practice as a way to cement new skills.
+So how do we help children with hearing loss improve their articulation in a way that allows them enough opportunities to practice without resortingContinue reading “Give Me Five!”

 In Part One of this series, I introduced the concept of Theory of Mind (ToM) and why children with hearing loss are at risk to struggle with this particular aspect of cognitive development.
 Now, let’s dive in to what we can do to help build ToM abilities in children who are deaf or hard ofContinue reading “ToM Part 2: Best Books for Theory of Mind”

 Families of babies with hearing loss often ask, “Where will my child go to school?”
 My answer is usually, “Wherever you would have sent her if she didn’t have hearing loss!”
 Families who were planning on public school can send to public school.
 Hoping for private or religious education?
 Go for it!
-Homeschool your other kids?
-Why not your child with hearing loss?
-The whole point of Auditory Verbal Therapy is that children with hearing loss can be integrated into mainstream environments, whatever that looks like for their particular family.
-So that said, I’ve always had families on my caseload who homeschool their children with hearing loss, but now with the Covid-19 pandemic, families who never in a million years thought about homeschooling are considering this option for their children.
-Let’s take a look at some options, considerations, and resources to help parents make this choice.
+Homeschool your otherContinue reading “Homeschooling for Children with Hearing Loss”

 There’s a saying that “Language is caught, not taught.”
 It would be impossible (and boring for both the adult and child!) to sit down and directly teach a child every word, phrase, or sentence structure he needs to know.
 It also wouldn’t lead to very natural results.
-Instead, the best language that children learn is picked up incidentally (indirectly, informally, in the course of daily life).
-So, how do we make our language more “catchable”?
+Instead, the best language that children learn is pickedContinue reading “Making Language Catchable”

 Young children love to be in control (who doesn’t?).
-Think about it: so many aspects of their lives are decided for them — what and when they’ll eat, where they go each day, when they take a bath, etc. For children with hearing loss, parents may tend to be even more directive, giving short, simple commands to head off any misunderstandings by a child with limited language.
-But challenge yourself!
-Giving choices can help meet an important developmental need while growing language skills as well!
+Think about it: so many aspects of their lives are decided for them — what and when they’ll eat, where they go each day, when they take a bath, etc. For children with hearing loss, parents may tend to be even more directive, giving short, simpleContinue reading “Use Your Voice, Make a Choice”

 Figurative language: idioms, metaphors, similes, and the like, can be one of the most difficult aspects of language for English language learners, and children with hearing loss, to master.
 How can we help children learn, understand, and use nonliteral language in a way that is natural?